FREQUENTLY ASKED QUESTIONS

-A. Actors such as Sally Field, Angelina Jolie, Claire Danes, Al Pacino, Chris Evans, Rachel Brosnahan, Miles Teller, and Ranbir Kapoor have trained at the Institute or with Lee Strasberg.
-For more, see our Alumni Page.
+Yes!
+Actors such as Al Pacino, Sally Field, Lady Gaga, Angelina Jolie, Claire Danes, Chris Evans, Rachel Brosnahan, Miles Teller, and Ranbir Kapoor have trained at the Institute or with Lee Strasberg.
+To find more of our notable alums, check out our Alumni Page.

-A: The Lee Strasberg Theatre & Film Institute is one school, founded by Lee Strasberg with the same educational mission and the same high standard of actor training.
-Both campuses teach Lee Strasberg’s Method in its purest form and have the same core classes; however elective classes will vary at each campus.
-Each campus has unique features reflective of the cultures of New York (Broadway) and Los Angeles (Hollywood).
-More about NY More about LA
+The Lee Strasberg Theatre & Film Institute® is one cohesive school, founded by Lee Strasberg with the same educational mission and the same high standard of actor training.
+Both campuses teach Lee Strasberg’s Method in its purest form and offer the same core classes.
+Elective classes, however, will vary at each campus and are subject to change.
+Each campus has unique features and offerings reflective of the cultures of New York (Broadway) and Los Angeles (Hollywood).

-Q: What qualifications do I need to be admitted to The Institute?
-Will I be likely to be admitted?
+What qualifications do I need to be admitted to The Institute?
+Am I likely to be admitted?

 We look for applicants who show a strong aptitude to study Method Acting and who have the requisite attributes needed: curiosity, emotional intelligence, passion, and the true readiness to commit to learning the craft.
-No prior acting experience is required.
-Many students do come to us with a background of prior training or professional experience that they want to build on, or fill in a missing piece in their training.
-Admission to our Institute programs is selective, however, and not all who apply are admitted.
-Institute programs include the 12-Week Program, One-Year Conservatory, Two-Year Conservatory, Associates of Occupational Studies.
+While many students do come to us with a background of prior training or professional experience that they want to build on, no prior acting experience is required.
+Admission to our Institute programs, however, is selective and not all who apply are admitted.
+Institute programs include the 12-Week Program, One-Year Conservatory, Two-Year Conservatory, and the Associates of Occupational Studies.

-Q: I just completed High School/Lyceum, but I am not 18 years of age yet.
+I just completed High School/Lyceum, but am not 18 years old yet.
 Can I still apply to the adult programs?